wpilibsuite/GradleRIO/README.md

 * Robot Code or the RoboRIO can be restarted using 'gradlew robot' or 'gradlew reboot'
 * Robot Code can be removed from the RoboRIO using 'gradlew cleanRIO'

+*If you're using the ToastAPI, we'll also generate the Run Configurations for you!*

 ## Download
 To get GradleRIO, simply head to the [releases page](http://github.com/Open-RIO/GradleRIO/releases) and download the .zip file containing the archive.
 Extract it to your working directory and get coding!